Tukur Yusufu Buratai

-Tukur Yusufu Buratai psc(+) NAM GSS ndc (BD) (born 24 November 1960) is a retired Nigerian army lieutenant general, former Chief of Army Staff (appointed by President Muhammadu Buhari in July 2015), and Nigeria's Ambassador to the Republic of Benin.
+Tukur Yusufu Buratai psc(+) NAM GSS ndc (BD) (born 24 November 1960) is a retired Nigerian army lieutenant general, former Chief of Army Staff (appointed by President Muhammadu Buhari in July 2015), and former Nigeria's Ambassador to the Republic of Benin.
 He was commissioned into the Nigerian Army in 1983 and has had multiple command, administrative, and instructional appointments.

 Background and education

 General Buratai is from Buratai town, Biu Local Government Area of Borno State.
 His father, Yusufu Buratai, was a non commissioned officer in the Royal West African Frontier Force and World War II veteran who fought in Burma.
 General Buratai had his primary education at Buratai town and thereafter gained admission to Government Teachers College Potiskum, Yobe State, where he graduated with distinction.

+He hold a Bachelor of Art (BA) in History from University of Maiduguri in 1990 and Masters of Art (MA) from same university in 1992, and another Masters of Philosophy (MPhil) in Security Studies, from Bangladesh University of Professionals Dhaka, in 2009.
+He also attended senior course and junior course, Armed Forces Command and Staff College (AFCSC), Jaji Nigeria from (1999 - 2000 - 1994).
+He received Doctor of Philosophy (PhD) in leadership and peace (Honoris Causa) in Kaduna State University and Doctor of Science (Honoris Causa) in International Relations and Strategic, from Igbinedion University, Okada in 2023, and another Doctor of Letter (DLitt) (Honoris Causa), from Nigerian Army University, Biu in 2023.
+He is a professor of Strategic Studies (Honoris Causa), Igbinedion University, Okada.

 Military career

 Lt Gen TY Buratai hoists Nigerian flag in Gamboru Ngala saying this is in line with the vision and the mission of the Nigerian Army of defending the territorial integrity of our great nation.